launchdarkly/ld-relay/docs/client-side.md

 ## Access control for JavaScript client-side use

 If you enable access by client-side JavaScript SDKs by setting `envId`, you can also specify that only requests from specific web sites should be allowed.
-This value is provided by the Relay Proxy in the [`Access-Control-Allow-Origin`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin) HTTP header for cross-origin browser requests.
+The Relay Proxy provides this value in the [`Access-Control-Allow-Origin`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin) HTTP header for cross-origin browser requests.

 If you need to allow extra headers to pass through during cross-origin browser requests, you can specify which headers should be allowed.
-This value is provided by the Relay Proxy in the [`Access-Control-Allow-Headers`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Headers) HTTP header for cross-origin browser requests.
+The Relay Proxy provides this value in the [`Access-Control-Allow-Headers`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Headers) HTTP header for cross-origin browser requests.

 ```
 # Specifying allowed origins in a configuration file